Helping Neighbors LNK

 If you see I.C.E. in the Lincoln Community:

 If you see I.C.E.
-(Immigration & Customs Enforcement) in the community, make a credible report below.
+(Immigration & Customs Enforcement) in Lincoln, make a credible report below.
 The Helping Neighbors LNK team will verify the information and share updates with local nonprofits, community centers, and partners.
 Serious inquiries only.

 An illustration of a butterfly with silhouettes of four different people inside the wings, representing diversity and unity.